Rapper Young Thug pleads guilty to gang, drug and gun charges

-ATLANTA — (AP) — Rapper Young Thug pleaded guilty Thursday in Atlanta to gang, drug and gun charges.
+ATLANTA, Ga. — Rapper Young Thug pleaded guilty Thursday to gang, drug and gun charges.

-The 33-year-old Grammy winning artist, whose given name is Jeffery Williams, entered his pleas without reaching a deal with prosecutors after negotiations between the two sides broke down, lead prosecutor Adriane Love said.
-That leaves the sentence completely up to Fulton County Superior Court Judge Paige Reese Whitaker.
+The 33-year-old Grammy-winning artist, whose given name is Jeffery Williams, entered his pleas without reaching a deal with prosecutors after negotiations between the two sides broke down, lead prosecutor Adriane Love said.
+That leaves the sentence completely up to the judge.

 Young Thug pleaded guilty to one gang charge, three drug charges and two gun charges.
-He also entered a no contest plea to another gang charge and a racketeering conspiracy charge, meaning that he decided not to contest those charges but can be punished for them as if he had pleaded guilty.
+He also entered a no contest plea to another gang charge and a racketeering conspiracy charge, meaning that he decided not to contest those charges and accepts punishment for them.

 The judge was hearing from Love and from defense attorney Brian Steel before making a sentencing decision.